PamelaAwino/dsc-phase-1-project-v2-4/README.md

 # Recommendations

-I would recoomend Microsoft campany to produce the following movies which generated the highest revenues both worldwide and domestically:
+I would recommend Microsoft campany to produce the following movies which generated the highest revenues both worldwide and domestically:

-    > Avater
+    > Avatar

     > Star Wars Ep.
 VII: The force Awakens

     > Avengers:Infinity War
 I would recommend the above movies to be released in December which generated the highest domestic and worldwide revenue.

-I would recommend Microsoft to produce a lot of Drama genres, Documentary and Comedy since these three, in the order, recored highest number of voters.
+I would recommend Microsoft to produce a lot of Drama genres, Documentary and Comedy since these three, in the order, recorded highest number of voters.